ferend/multiplayer-racer/README.md

 # multiplayer-racer
-## Multiplayer looby based racer game with custom controls, physics and networking.
+## Multiplayer lobby based racer game with custom controls, physics and networking.
 Made with Unity and Netcode.